Gollum13/indoor-cycling-raspberry-pi/README.md

 Revive your fitness bike by adding real world road trips: pedal in front of your TV or monitor, and promenade on the roads faster or slower according to your cycling speed.
 No need for any trainer or app, you just need a fitness bike, a raspberry pi (any model), and a homemade cadence sensor (shown below)

+## How it works

+The idea behind this solution is to play a video file in VLC and control the frame rate (FPS) according to the speed we get from the pedal.
+In this matter, we build a simple cadence sensor, and attach it to one of the pedals.
+The sensor then sends the pulses on one GPIO input pin of Raspberry Pi, and then, based on the period we receive these pulses, we compute some speed.
+Finally, based on the value of the speed, we control VLC frame-rate

+Fortunatelly, to control video playing in VLC is quite simple, we just need to start its embedded telnet server, to which we send commands from the client script.

 ## Components
 - A fitness bike (I suppose you already have it)
 - A Raspberry Pi, any model above 2 (VLC should play smoothly on it)